luciopaiva/heapify/README.md

 Other features:

-- runs on browser and Node.js with ES5 and ES6 support
+- runs on the browser and Node.js with ES5 and ES6 support
 - tiny code base (under 200 LoC)
 - no runtime dependencies
 - supports several types of priorities and keys